Trump Fed nominee Shelton hits bipartisan skepticism in Senate hearing

 For Shelton, it was a seeming reversal from her earlier views that “quantitative easing” amounted to an inappropriate Fed intervention in markets that was inflating stock prices but doing little for the economy.

 After cutting rates to zero, quantitative easing “is your only alternative,” Shelton said in response to a sharp and insistent series of questions from Louisiana Republican Senator John Kennedy on how she would respond to a downturn.
-Following the hearing, he remained undecided on whether to support Shelton’s nomination, according to an aide.

 “It seems like you are taking a 180 degree position on all of this just to be appointed,” said Nevada Democratic Senator Catherine Cortez Masto.
 “Who are we getting?”